Crib Hardware Identification Reference: Bolts, Screws, Brackets & Pins

 Drop-side and other movable-side crib designs should not be repaired or put back into use.
 My hardware pages exist to help identify parts and models for reference and record-keeping, not to make recalled crib designs usable.

-This page focuses on recognition, terminology, and documentation of crib hardware components, not on installation steps, substitutions, or compatibility approvals.
+This page focuses exclusively on recognition, terminology, and documentation of crib hardware components.
+It does not approve repairs, confirm compatibility, recommend substitutes, validate reassembly decisions, or provide installation instructions.

 Baby Crib Dimensions and Standard Sizes